 When developing and finalizing this Plan, the Office used external information and consulted with some of its key stakeholders.
 Its stakeholders are individuals and groups that directly affect the Office or conversely, that the Office interacts with in the fulfillment of its mandate.
-While the Office has many stakeholders, its key stakeholders include its primary clients (i.e., legislators [such as members of the PAC, and Standing Committee on Crown Corporations and Central Agencies], and the public), and Saskatchewan's public sector ministries and agencies (e.g., regional health authorities, school divisions, Crown corporations).
+While the Office has many stakeholders, its key stakeholders include its primary clients (i.e., legislators [such as members of the Standing Committees on Public Accounts and on Crown and Central Agencies], and the public), and Saskatchewan's public sector ministries and agencies (e.g., regional health authorities, school divisions, Crown corporations).